 A blogger’s content speaks for itself, so when sourcing editorial influencers, make sure you read up and do your homework.
 An influencer database will come in handy here, since you’ll be able to research the topics they cover, as well as drill down into keyword searches, and get information about their social profiles (and what type of audience engagement they inspire).

 Channels like Twitter, Pinterest, and Facebook play a role in influencer marketing but often function as secondary avenues for distribution.
 Links to blog posts are shared, tutorials are pinned, and discussions are retweeted.
 However, creative activations that are linked to specific platform functionality (like a Facebook Live event) can go a long way, if your strategy is able to accommodate them.

 No matter what channels you decide to source for influencer content, you should browse social media channels the same way your audience will.
 In this way, you’ll understand where discovery, consideration, and decision all happen for your brand.

 The best influencer marketing campaigns leverage a creator’s unique point of view, audience, and style to do something a brand can’t do on its own.
 No matter what you’re hoping to accomplish, here are a few things to remember:

-Now that you’ve identified the platform where your audience engages, researched the influencers making the most impact, and understand how influencer marketing can be a win for your brand, download the ebook on making your influencer relationship last, so that the investment rewards both your brand and the influencers you work with regardless of the platform you choose.
+Hopefully now you should be able to identify the platform where your audience engages, research the influencers making the most impact, and understand how influencer marketing can be a win for your brand.